 Start by adding chopped bacon to a cold, 12″ nonstick skillet then place the skillet over medium heat and cook until browned.
 Scoop the bacon into a bowl, reserving the fat in the skillet.

 Add enough extra virgin olive oil into the skillet to equal 2 Tablespoons fat total, then add a 12oz package gluten-free gnocchi and arrange into an even layer in the bottom.
-At this point you will be CERTAIN that I am nuts and there’s no way these dry, hard gnocchi will morph into yummy, crispy, perfectly cooked gnocchi – but just you wait!

 Let the gnocchi sizzle until the bottoms are golden brown, 2-3 minutes, then stir and continue to saute until the gnocchi are crispy on the outside and tender on the inside, 2-3 more minutes.
 Use a fork to pierce a gnocchi to test for doneness.

-Scoop the Crispy Chicken, Bacon and Pesto Gnocchi Skillet into bowls then dig in.
 Like I said, you could add any kind of sauted or roasted vegetable into the mix, but this dish is 100% devourable all on its own.
-Enjoy, enjoy!
+I hope you love it as much as my family does – enjoy!

-More Gnocchi Dishes to Devour
+More Gnocchi Dishes You’ll Love

 Crispy Chicken, Bacon and Pesto Gnocchi Skillet